iwsif/Python_for_ETHICAL_HACKING/README.md

 *Steps:
   Download python3 meterpreter(for WINDOWS users).
   Check if permissions are right.
-  Else type chmod u+x + FILENAME.
+  Else type >> chmod u+x + FILENAME.
-  Type "./"  + programs name and the you need to pass the target ip,your fake ip address,and how many processes you want to start for this program(Start several        processes with multiprocessing module).
+  >> type "./"  + programs name and the you need to pass the target ip,your fake ip address,and how many processes you want to start for this program(Start several  processes with multiprocessing module).
   Control + c for exit.*